InigoMartinezCiriza/ESANN/README.md

 It is trained in a Economic Choice Environmnt based on a real-life experiment (Padoa-Schioppa C, Assad JA.
 Neurons in the orbitofrontal cortex encode economic value.
 Nature.
 2006 May 11;441(7090):223-6).

 The project applies the REINFORCE algorithm with baseline to train an Actor-Critic network using modified GRU cells to mimic biological processes.
+Requires Python 3.12.3

+## Structure
+- Figures: contains the figures used in the article.
+- Saved: contains the data obtained from training.
+    - Checkpoints: contains the masks and the network state for each training stage.
+    - Outputs: contains the data (rewards, losses, choices...) of each training stage.
+- Modules: contains the modules implemented: training algorithm, network structure and environments description.
+- Notebooks: contains the training of the agents and the obtention of the results.

 ## License
 Academic work.
 For use and redistribution, please consult the author.